 All appliances must be UL (Underwriters Laboratories) listed.

 Electrical space heaters generally are not allowed in any University buildings.
 Exceptions to allow the use of space heaters can only be granted by authorization from the requesting employee’s/student’s division head (8.11 Energy Efficiency Policy).
 Should an exception be granted, space heaters must be connected directly to wall outlets and are to be disconnected at night or when leaving the area.
 Electric space heaters must be UL listed and equipped with tip over protection.
 The use of extension cords with space heaters is prohibited.
-Electrical heaters may not be used in residence halls unless authorized by the Executive Director of DOR or designee.
+Electrical heaters may not be used in residence halls unless authorized by the Executive Director of UHD or designee.